-Maybe you've heard about intelligent design.
+Maybe you've heard about Intelligent Design.
 To many of us, it's a comforting thought.
 If every body, big and small, were designed by someone, then our lives embody that someone's intentions.
 In other words, we were made for a reason.
 Our lives have meaning.
 How comforting to know that we're not an accident!

 But there's a flip side.
 If we were made for someone else's reasons, then can we have reasons of our own?
 If everything is predestined, how can we have free will?

 Well, maybe the point is moot.
 The design of even the simplest soil microbes, let alone a human being, embodies so much intelligence that it can be hard to see how it could have happened by accident (I've heard a lot of people say this over the years), and the linkages between the species seem just too perfect.
-They all fit together is a self sustaining system.
+They all fit together as a self sustaining system.
 How could it not have all been designed on purpose from the beginning?

 But that's not how design works.
 As I observed in Episode 5, design never happens all at once.
-And as we'll see this is why self improving computers won't be hitting a singularity anytime soon.
+And as we'll see, this is why self-improving computers won't be hitting a singularity anytime soon.
 Anytime, ever!

-Every gadget ever invented required development, which boils down to two things.
-Repetition and variation.
+Every gadget ever invented required development, which boils down to two things: repetition and variation.
 You design something.
 Test it.
 Tweak it.
 Test it again.
-Repeat.
-And vary.
+Repeat and vary.
 Working this way, it took Thomas Edison 10,000 prototypes, or 104 prototypes, to perfect the simple light bulb.

 The Mono Lake experiment highlights something that plant and animal breeders have known for thousands of years: life has the capacity to reinvent itself to suit changing conditions.
 It wasn't all invented at once.
 It's still under development, and in some cases we have long played an active role in shaping it.